rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

 ---

-# Congratulations!
+#Congratulations!

 You have implemented your first In App Voice application with the Nexmo Client SDK for iOS.
+Run the app on two simulators and see that you can call, answer, decline and hangup.
+Better yet, run it on a couple of phones using your developer signing and provisioning and start talking!